Why compare and contrast in writing?

 1. Choose a Topic

-When choosing subjects for your compare and contrast writing, consider those related and share a strong connection.
+When choosing subjects for your essay, consider those related and share a connection.
 Otherwise, you’ll struggle to find points to compare, and the reader won’t understand the idea behind such a comparison.

-In plain English, it’s logical to compare two poets, for example; but what’s the point of doing that with a poet and an engineer?
+In plain English, it’s logical to compare two poets.
+But what’s the point of doing that with a poet and an engineer?

-If you’re a student, big chances are that you’ll get an essay title from your teacher.
-With no particular topic assigned, you are welcome to choose yours related to the discipline: sociology, literature, history, psychology — compare and contrast works for everything.
+Big chances are that you’ll get an essay topic from your teacher.
+With no particular topic assigned, choose yours, but ensure it relates to the discipline: sociology, literature, history, psychology, etc.

-But, as said, ensure the subjects you choose to cover in your essays are of the same category.
-Focus on their non-obvious similarities and unforeseen differences to engage the audience and better represent your thesis.
+Ensure the subjects you cover in essays are of the same category.
+Focus on their non-obvious similarities and unforeseen differences to engage the audience and perform your thesis.

 2. Research Similarities and Differences

-Now that you have a topic and decided on the subjects to compare, it’s time to research and find references you’ll use in writing.
-What points will you compare, and which ones will you contrast?
+With a topic and subjects to compare, it’s time to research and find references.
+What items will you compare; which ones will you contrast?

-Another tactic to try is drawing a Venn diagram.
-Write down the differences for each subject along the diagram’s sides, and specify similarities in the center.
+Another tactic is a Venn diagram.
+Write down the differences for each subject along the diagram, and specify similarities in the center.
 It will help you see all the characteristics and understand how to structure your essay to represent all of them.

 3. State a Thesis